About the Governor

 In October of 2009, sensing a need for change in the way state government operates and wanting to “lead Iowa’s comeback,” Branstad retired from DMU to explore running for governor in 2010.
 He launched his campaign in January of 2010, and in June he won the Republican primary and named energetic state Senator Kim Reynolds as his running mate.

 This team traveled to each of Iowa’s 99 counties, sharing their commitment to the creation of 200,000 new jobs for Iowans, a 15 percent reduction in the cost of government, a 25 percent increase in family incomes, and a renewal of national excellence of Iowa’s schools.
 As a result, they were elected as Iowa’s governor and lieutenant governor on November 2, 2010 and were sworn into office on January 14, 2011.

 True to his word, Gov. Branstad, along with Lt.
-Gov. Reynolds, committed to a balanced budget in their first year in office.
+Gov. Reynolds committed to a balanced budget in their first year in office.
 For the first time in decades, the Legislature passed, and Gov. Branstad signed, a two-year budget with a 5-year projection.
 This budget provided Iowa businesses the predictability and stability they needed to grow.
-They have continued and remain committed to their commitment to this balanced budgeting approach.

-Gov. Branstad continues to advance government efficiencies, and is committed to spending the hardworking taxpayers’ dollars in the most effective manner possible.
-When running for governor, Branstad and Reynolds set a goal of reducing the size and cost of government by 15%, which was the structural deficit between spending and what the state actually took in.
+Gov. Branstad continues to push for government efficiencies and spending the hardworking taxpayers’ dollars in the most effective manner possible.
+When running for governor, Branstad set a goal of reducing the size and cost of government by 15%.

 He and his wife Chris have three grown children: Eric (Adrianne), Allison (Jerry Costa) and Marcus (Nicole), and six grandchildren, Mackenzie, Bridget, Sofia, Alexis, Estelle and Everett.